ObjectIsAdvantag/hackathon-resources/lauzhack/README.md

 - Saturday, 13h30: Winner announced at Cisco booth

-### Support
+## Support

-Simply reach to the Cisco booth on-site, or fill in your [email here](https://eurl.io/#HkCI0ZR0) to join the Cisco Spark "LauzHack - Cisco challenge - Tech Support" space.
+Simply reach to the Cisco booth on-site, and fill in your [email here](https://eurl.io/#HkCI0ZR0) to join the Cisco Spark "LauzHack - Cisco challenge - Tech Support" space.

+Note that a public support Space is also accessible 24/7 at https://developer.ciscospark.com/support.html.

 ### Judging criteria